ashleyerffmeyer/managing-metadata/README.md

 First, clone [project repo](https://github.com/ashleyerffmeyer/managing-metadata).
 Then, run `npm install` to install the dependencies.
 Run with `npm start`.

 Navigate to [http://localhost:3000/create](http://localhost:3000/create) and add your first contact.

 Go to [http://localhost:3000/read](http://localhost:3000/read) to see all of your contacts.

 Finally, navigate to [http://localhost:3000/update](http://localhost:3000/update) to make an update to a specific contact.

 ## Development Approach & Assumptions
 I sketched out an initial layout of a UI that implemented basic CRUD operations to manage metadata of people's records.
-Layouts consisted of a Create form, an Update form, and table to Read (display) form input.
+Sketches were on paper; layouts consisted of a Create form, an Update form, and table to Read (display) form input.

 Initially I wanted to develop this application using the Django framework.
-After investigating the documenation for a considerable amount of time, I decided to stick with tech I already knew (Javascript, React) in order to develop this application effectively.
+After investigating the documenation for a considerable amount of time, I decided to stick with tech I already knew (Javascript, React) in order to develop this application effectively and in a timely manner.

-However, I decided to incorporate Semantic UI React to demonstrate implementation of new UI framework I was unfamilar with.
-Choosing to use Semantic UI React made incorporating Formik and Yup validation not as straight forward in Semantic UI React.
-In the interest of time, I chose to include this functionality, along with testing, at a later date.
+However, I decided to incorporate Semantic UI React to demonstrate I can implement a new UI framework I was unfamilar with.
+Choosing to use Semantic UI React made incorporating Formik and Yup validation less than straight forward compared to Material UI, my typical go-to UI framework.
+In the interest of time, I chose to include Formik implementation and validation, along with testing, at a later date.

 ## Future Functionality
 * [Django](https://www.djangoproject.com/)